DeenLennon/alx-low_level_programming/0x02-functions_nested_loops/README.md

 A function that computer the absolute value of integer A function that prints the last digit of a number
 A function that prints every minute of the day
+A function that prints the 9 times table starting from 0